-Discover new methods for back pain management.
+Discover new and more effective methods for back pain management.

 Back pain is one of the most common complaints that pain doctors hear every year.
 In fact, there are about 80% of people in the world who frequently wonder what to do for back pain, as it may occur through a gradual build-up or a sudden onset of excruciating pain.